Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Numerical experiments

 Figure~\ref{fig: different distribution} plots the results of these experiments.
 First, comparing AFN-TSS-$n$ with NP-TSS-$n$ shows clear benefits.
 The preconditioned curves stay tightly centered around zero in the left panel, while the unpreconditioned ones display a persistent large negative bias.
 At the same time, the right panel indicates that preconditioning reduces the standard deviation by orders of magnitude across all length-scales.

-Second, regarding the choice of distribution, the left panel shows that the mean error is relatively stable for each method across $l$.
+{Second, regarding the choice of distribution, the left panel shows that the mean error is relatively stable for each method across $l$.
 However, the right panel shows a much stronger sensitivity in variance without preconditioning.
-The three NP-TSS-$n$ curves are separate, whereas the three AFN-TSS-$n$ curves almost coincide.
-This indicates that preconditioning not only suppresses bias and variance but also substantially increases TSS robustness to the sampling distribution.
+As discussed in Section 3.3, because the $\Gamma$-optimal distribution minimizes the theoretical variance upper bound rather than the exact empirical variance, it does not uniformly dominate the baseline choices across all length scales.
+Instead, its role here is primarily diagnostic.
+Specifically, the wide separation of the three NP-TSS-$n$ curves illustrates how sensitive the unpreconditioned estimator is to the truncation distribution.
+In contrast, the near coincidence of the three AFN-TSS-$n$ curves demonstrates that preconditioning effectively suppresses this sensitivity, substantially increasing TSS robustness.}

 It is worth mentioning that for this application, the dominant cost per Krylov step is matrix-vector multiplication (MatVec).
-The cost of applying an efficient near-linear preconditioner like AFN is typically substantially lower than the cost of a full MatVec, even when compared against structured methods such as hierarchical-matrix MatVecs \cite{smash,datadriven}.
-Due to the reduced iteration counts enabled by preconditioning, AFN-TSS-$n$ offers a favorable error-cost trade-off: it reaches near-exact accuracy at a lower expected per-solve budget.
+The cost of applying efficient near-linear complexity preconditioners, such as AFN, is typically substantially lower than that of a full MatVec, even when compared against structured methods such as hierarchical-matrix MatVecs \cite{smash,datadriven}.
+Due to the reduced iteration counts enabled by preconditioning, AFN-TSS-$n$ offers a favorable error-cost trade-off: it reaches high accuracy at a lower expected per-solve budget.